NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 from the ``--t_srs`` option.
 If the grid size is not set, it will be estimated as the mean *ground sampling distance (GSD)*.
 See the ``--tr`` option for how this affects the extent of the output image.

+If the resulting mapprojected images are used for stereo, it is very strongly suggested to use the same grid size for all images (:numref:`mapproj-res`).

 Examples
 ~~~~~~~~